skybe077/Facebook_Ad_CTR_predictor/README.md

 2. The features are pushed into Logistic Regression to predict if an ad is clicked on or otherwise by a user
 3. These approaches rely on getting access to user data and ad logs (most companies won't have access to it)

 As much as I'd like to copy and use the models, it's not going to work.
-I simply will never have access to user / ad-level data that these researchers have.
+I simply will never have access to user-level data that these researchers have.
 But there are things that we can reuse -- particularly in feature extraction.

 ## How It Works
+If we don't have user-level datasets, then what can we do?
+What if we did it on an ad level?
+Break down the ad into its components, feature engineer the heck out of them, and then run it through a linear predictor?
+Given the constraints of our available dataset, that's all we could do.

+The following image is the final solution outline based on that principle.
 ![alt text](https://github.com/skybe077/Facebook_Ad_CTR_predictor/blob/master/images/soln_outline.png "Logo Title Text 1")

-## Sepcs
+## Specs
-510 Interests, 203 Work Positions, and 52 Image Objects
+Dataset contains 510 Interests, 203 Work Positions, and 52 Image Objects

 ## Useful Links
 1. Deep CTR Prediction in Display Advertising – DNN to work with sparse images